thomasthaddeus/cityuseattle.github.io/docs/git/install.md

  2. Open the file that was downloaded.

- 3. Choose yes to allow Git installation on your PC.
+ 3. Choose yes to allow the Git installation on your PC.

     ![user_account_control](/assets/images/user_account_control.png)

- 4. Go through the installation and choose the default option.
+ 4. Go through the installation and choose the default options.

     ![install_license](/assets/images/install_license.png)

- 5. For this one, we will choose the last option to give us extra commands to use.
+ 5. For this step, we will choose the last option to give us extra commands to use.

     ![path_env](/assets/images/path_env.png)

  6. For the rest of the installation, choose the default options.

- 7. Uncheck View Release Notes because we do not need it.
+ 7. Uncheck "View Release Notes" because we do not need it.

     ![install_completing](/assets/images/install_completing.png)